 Use Customer Data Platform

-A Customer Data Platform (also known as a DMP) will help you aggregate data to connect it to your customer's demographic traits.
+A customer data platform (DMP) will help you aggregate data to connect it to your customers' demographic traits.
 For example, if 25% of your recent media traffic has primarily come from millennial women in the Eastern US who own bikes, data de-aggregation would show that these individuals are the target audience for a bike company.
-This context is critical for marketers who will soon lose access to third-party cookies, meaning they'll have no way of knowing how many impressions they're receiving from individual customers.
+This context is critical for marketers who will soon lose access to third-party cookies, meaning they'll have no way of knowing how many customer impressions they receive.

 Researchers found that marketers who run multiple tests see up to 30% higher ad performance.